 Developer: Sega Technical Institute

 Many have speculated that had Sonic X-Treme launched it could have saved the Saturn, but this is an opinion I don’t agree with.
 Sonic was incredibly popular in the mid-90’s, and the lack of an original Sonic title certainly hurt the Saturn’s mainstream credibility.
 But the system came up against a juggernaut in the PlayStation, which was more popular than anyone could have imagined and even kicked the arse of the Nintendo 64 as well.
 The Saturn was a great gaming system which housed some incredible games, especially if you lived in Japan where the system received about 1500 more games than in the west, including many almost arcade perfect fighting games from the likes of Capcom and SNK, as well as tons of amazing shoot ’em ups and Japanese RPGs.
 Sonic X-Treme went through at least two complete overhauls during development, but as time wore on it was evident it was never going to see the light of day.
 Which is a shame, because at the time it looked promising.
-Some of the ideas for Sonic X-Treme eventually made it in to Sonic: Lost World for the Wii U.
+Some of the ideas for Sonic X-Treme eventually made their way in to Sonic: Lost World for the Wii U.

 Star Fox 2